6 Best Manual Espresso Machines (Lever Espresso Machine reviews)

-The La Pavoni Romantica is the runner-up for the best lever coffee machine.
-Featuring an elegant design and dual steam wands for producing a perfect cappuccino, it only loses points for its steeper learning curve and for the greater difficulty of achieving a consistent brew.
+The La Pavoni Europiccola is the runner-up for the best lever coffee machine.
+Featuring an elegant design and a traditional wand for producing a classic cappuccino.
+It only loses points for its steeper learning curve and for the greater difficulty of achieving a consistent brew.

 A manual espresso machine is a classically designed piece that is a sure winner both in aesthetics and functionality.
 It provides the barista most control over grind, temperature, tamp, steam pressure and length of extraction to product that perfect espresso shot.